 My best friend Jackie and I were chatting with Cathy and Amy, two Asian-Americans we had just met at the bamboo hut by our hostel porch.
 It was our last day in Cambodia, and I wanted to just lounge around until our flight.

 “Those guys will take us to the Angkor night market later,” said Cathy, the taller of the two.
 She pointed at two handsome blondes from our hostel.
-Their European accents disappeared as they rushed off on their rental bikes, reminding me that I wasn’t in my 20s anymore.
+They rushed off on their rental bikes, reminding me that I wasn’t in my 20s anymore.

 “Let’s just rest today, okay?”
 I told Jackie after lunch.
 Our flight back to Manila wasn’t until 10 p.m., but my calves felt sore from three days of trekking the temples of Siem Reap.